connectrpc/connect-es/README.md

 ## Status

 This project is a beta: we rely on it in production, but we may make a few changes as we gather feedback from early adopters.
-We're planning to tag a stable v1 later this year.
+We're planning to release a stable v1 later this year.